salilab/imp/doc/design_example.md

 IMP::core::TypedPairScore expects an IMP::IntKey to describe the type.
 The appropriate key can be obtained from IMP::atom::Atom::get_type_key().

-Then all that needs to be implemented in a a function, say IMP::hao::create_pair_score_from_pmf() which creates an IMP::core::TypedPairScore, loads a PMF file and then calls IMP::core::TypedPairScore::set_pair_score() for each pair stored in the PMF file after translating PMF types to the
+Then all that needs to be implemented in a function, say IMP::hao::create_pair_score_from_pmf() which creates an IMP::core::TypedPairScore, loads a PMF file and then calls IMP::core::TypedPairScore::set_pair_score() for each pair stored in the PMF file after translating PMF types to the